 - learning from her mistakes

-Still, kids need to learn how to cope with these wild emotions.
-They need to know it’s okay to lose gracefully, no matter how frustrating.
+Kids need to know it’s okay to lose, no matter how frustrating.
 That other skills, like good sportsmanship and effort, are just as worthy as winning a game.
-And they learn not only how to win with humility but how to lose gracefully.
+And they learn not only how to win with humility, but how to lose gracefully.

 Even when their mom slips the last red coin in the slot and wins the game.